-Issue: The notion of a covered agreement was included in Title V of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) as a unique stand-by authority for the Treasury and the United States Trade Representative (USTR) to address, if necessary, those areas where U.S. state insurance laws or regulations treat non-U.S. insurers differently than U.S. insurers.
-A covered agreement can serve as a basis for preemption of state law under certain circumstances, but only if the agreement relates to measures substantially equivalent to the protections afforded consumers under state law.
+Issue: A covered agreement provides stand-by authority for the U.S. Department of the Treasury and the Office of the U.S. Trade Representative (USTR) to address, if necessary, areas where U.S. state insurance laws or regulations treat non-U.S. insurers differently than U.S. insurers, such as reinsurance consumer protection collateral requirements.
+A covered agreement can serve as a basis for preemption of state law only if the agreement relates to measures substantially equivalent to the protections afforded consumers under state law.

 On September 22, 2017 the U.S. Treasury Department, USTR, and the European Union announced they had formally signed a Covered Agreement.
 The agreement requires states to eliminate reinsurance collateral within 5 years or risk preemption.
 In exchange, the EU will not impose local presence requirements on U.S. firms operating in the EU, and effectively must defer to U.S. group capital regulation for U.S. entities of EU-based firms.